is an original English-language manga

 - Monica and Hyu-Jeong prefer to cosplay as such, and Christie and Beth both wear it as well in the third volume.

-- Eye Scream: [[spoiler: Matt has a horrible scar over one of his eyes, implying he lost it in an incident (Word of God mentions it was because of a fireworks' accident he had as a kid).
+- Eye Scream: Matt has a horrible scar over one of his eyes, implying he lost it in an incident (Word of God confirms it was because of a fireworks' accident he had as a kid).
 He was also bullied because of it.

 - The Glomp: Given that the series focus mostly on anime conventions, this is expected to happen.